Tunneling, the Quillen metric and analytic torsion for high powers of a holomorphic line bundle: Proofs of the main results

-We now come back to the present complex geometric setting.
-As shown in \cite{b-vas} (Thm 2), for any positive integer $M,$ there is an asymptotic expansion when $t\rightarrow0$ uniformly for $t\in[0,1]$ and moreover as $k\rightarrow\infty.$ Next, we note that, for $t\in[0,1]$ uniformly when $k\rightarrow\infty$ (strictly speaking these asymptotics only hold when $\epsilon<1/2$ but in general the argument will show that the lhs above is uniformly bounded which is all that will be used to deduce the lemma).
-Indeed, the lhs above may be written and estimated from below and above as which combined with Prop \ref{pro:strong morse} proves the previous formula.
-Now combining \ref{eq:asympt exp of heat}, \ref{eq:conv of heat coeff} and \ref{eq:asympt exp of trunc heat} gives an expansion uniformly for $t\in[0,1]$ as $k\rightarrow\infty$ (where $b_{j}^{q}=a_{j}^{q}$ for $j\neq0).$ Accordingly, it follows from \ref{eq:propert of mellin} that Next, we apply the derivative formula in \ref{eq:propert of mellin} to $D=k^{-1}1_{[k^{1-\epsilon},\infty[}(\Delta^{(q)}$ to get also using \ref{eq:asympt exp of trunc heat}.
-From the basic estimate
+uniformly when $k\rightarrow\infty$ (strictly speaking these asymptotics only hold when $\epsilon<1/2$ but in general the argument will show that the lhs above is uniformly bounded which is all that will be used to deduce the lemma).
+Indeed, the left hand side above may be written and estimated from below and above as